aetperf/aetperf.github.io/_posts/2020-04-11-Fitting-a-logistic-curve-to-time-series-in-Python.md

 \frac{dD / dt}{D} = k \left( 1 - \frac{D}{L}  \right)
 \end{equation}

-So the idea is the following:
+So the basic idea for fitting a logistic curve is the following:
 - plot the proportional growth rate as a function of $D$
 - try to find a range where this curve is close to linear